 There are only 90 places for international runners.
 Selection will be made on a first-come-first-served basis, subject to you having the necessary experience (see below).

 It's lovely to be able to share the whole experience with your partner, even if they're not going to run the marathon.
-So we have just 8 places available for non runners who would be willing to be a marshal on race day.
-They will need to be equally as fit and healthy as their running partner.
+So we have places available for non-runners who would be willing to be a marshal on race day.
+If you want to come on the trek and not run the race, you do need to be fit and healthy but not to the same extent as those taking part in the marathon.

 What sort of background do I need to run the OEM?

 As applicants come from all over the world, it would be too long a list if we recommend particular races.
-As a guide, it will be useful if you have completed any of the Category A Long races in the FRA calendar, mountain marathons such as the OMM or Sky Races.
+As a guide, if you have completed any of the Category A Long races in the FRA calendar, mountain marathons, Sky Races, Kepler, UTMR, you'll fly on the OEM.

 If you have experience of mountaineering, trekking or running at altitude, this is an obvious advantage as you'll have a good understanding of the effect another 100m makes.
-But the odd thing is that you may have coped well, or poorly, at alitude in the past, but that's not a predictor of how you'll be in the future.
-This is why we put so much emphasis on taking time to trek in gradually, so the body acclimatises naturally.
+The odd thing is that you may have coped well, or poorly, at alitude in the past, but that's not a predictor of how you'll be in the future.
+This is why we put so much emphasis on taking time to trek up to the start very gradually, so the body acclimatises naturally.

 There is inevitably the thought that physical fitness will somehow reduce the effects of altitude.
 In reality it is usually the exact opposite and people who are fitter suffer the most; perhaps because they try to push too soon and don't give their bodies the time necessary to adapt.

-We want everyone who is accepted on the marathon to feel confident in their ability to stay healthy and enjoy the process of getting to the start of the race.
+We want everyone who is accepted on the marathon to feel confident in their ability to stay healthy and enjoy the process of getting to the start of the race, which is why we don't offer runners the option of joinging the race just before the start - with the exception of the local Nepali runners and anyone called Killian.

 How fit do I need to be?

 The fitter you are, then (all other things being equal), the easier and faster the race will be.
-However, fitness isn’t necessarily the issue that could cause a problem.
+However, lack of fitness isn’t necessarily the issue that could cause a problem.
 If you develop an injury, or fall over on rough terrain, then that could mean you’re unable to finish the event.
-So while fitness-based preparation is important, it’s at least as important to move well over uneven surfaces, up and down hills, so as to develop proprioception, co-ordination, and confidence.
+So while fitness-based preparation is important, it’s at least as important to be able to move well over uneven surfaces, up and down hills, so as to develop proprioception, co-ordination, and confidence.

-Even though the race is mostly downhill, there are steep uphill sections, so it’s important to be able to flow downhill in a smooth and controlled manner.
+Even though the race is mostly downhill, there are sections of steep up and down, so it’s important to be able to flow downhill in a smooth and controlled manner.

 Staying healthy by sleeping well and staving off any bronchial infections is just as important in your ability to get to the start line in a condition to participate.